mossgreen/mossgreen.github.io/_posts/2019-07-22-Spring-Boot-Security-5-Basic.md

 ## 9. httpBasic vs. loginform

-httpBasic: interface
-loginForm: web page
+Spring security can read username/password from `HttpServletRequest` with built in mechanisms like:

+- Form Login: through an html form
+- Basic Authentication: Basic HTTP Authentication
+- Digest Authentication: Dont use, it's unsecure

-you can use either of them, or both of them.
+You can use either of them, or both of them.

 ### 9.1 code